ranbureand/multilingual-experiment/readme.markdown

 #### language-switch.html

 The include `language-switch.html` generates an unordered list containing all the languages supported in the site.
+You can use the list to switch to one of the other language translations of the current page/post, if available.

 ``` liquid
 <ul>